openmelody/mt-plugin-configassistant/README.md

 your plugin applies the corresponding template set then a "Theme Options" menu item will automatically appear in their "Design" menu.
 They can click that menu item to be taken directly to a page on which they can edit all of their theme's settings.

+Additionally, several keys exist to help you create a "welcome" tab for your theme options.
+This area provides links that are useful for a user, including a link to your theme's documentation and home page as well as attribution to you, the designer.
+Additionally, you can include an email address to surface a PayPal donation button, and a thumbnail of your theme applied to the users site will be automatically generated.
+The following keys are available for your use, all pretty self-explanatory:

+* `author_name` - Your name.
+If unspecified, this falls back to the plugin's `author_name` value, if specified.
+* `author_link` - The URL to your web site.
+If unspecified, this falls back to the plugin's `author_link` value, if specified.
+* `theme_link` - The URL to your theme.
+If unspecified, this falls back to the plugin's `plugin_link` value, if specified.
+* `doc_link` - The URL to the documentation of your theme.
+If unspecified, this falls back to the plugin's `doc_link` value, if specified.
+* `description` - A short description of your theme.
+If unspecified, this falls back to the plugin's `description` value, if specified.
+* `version` - The version number of your theme.
+If unspecified, this falls back to the plugin's `version` value, if specified.
+* `paypal_email` - A valid email address that users can donate through PayPal to you.
+  If unspecified, this falls back to the root key `paypal_email` value.

+Notice that each value has a fallback value that is defined by your plugin.
+The real benefit of this is that you can have multiple template sets in your theme.
+Each template set may have its own `version` and `description`, but may fall back to the plugin-level `doc_link` for both themes, for example.
+See their use in the example below.

 The `static_version` root-level element will trigger Config Assistant to copy files to the `mt-static/support/plugins/[plugin key]/` folder, and the `skip\_static` root-level element will let you specify files _not_ to copy..